-- Only call Care Connections once per BBFE to avoid increased cost and confusion.
-Care Connections is only for reporting BBFE's and notification of source patient rapid HIV results.
-EOH is responsible for post-exposure management. - Possible inadvertent exposures such as meningitis, pertussis, etc. are reported to Infection prevention. - Bites, body fluid splashed on intact skin, or getting spit on rarely transmit HIV or Hepatitis. - Source patient labs are the MOST important labs to draw in a BBFE.
+- Only call Care Connections once per BBFE to avoid increased cost and confusion. - Care Connections is only for reporting BBFEs and notification of source patient rapid HIV results. - EOH is responsible for post-exposure management. - A list of outlying clinics that cannot use the system-wide BBFE process can be found on the EOH main page on I-Connect.